Thomsch/tellina_user_experiment/experiment_design_doc.md

 - time (seconds): time in seconds the user took on a task
 - status: `1` if the user succeeded, `2` if the user ran out of time, `0` if the user abandoned the task.
+- resets: the number of times the user reset the file system.

 `browser_hist.txt` will be a plain text file with links of all websites accessed by the user during the experiment.